Clinical guidelines

 COVID-19 assessment, treatment and management

-- Testing clinics and accessing Rapid Antigen Tests
+- Testing clinics and accessing rapid antigen tests

-This Public Health Laboratory Network information sheet provides guidance on laboratory testing for COVID-19. - National Covid-19 Clinical Evidence Taskforce flowcharts and guidance
+- PHLN guidance on laboratory testing for COVID-19 (source: Australian Government)—this Public Health Laboratory Network information sheet provides guidance on laboratory testing for COVID-19.

 - PBS eligibility criteria